 joint with Bo Hyun Chang and Yongsung Chang

 We develop a quantitative, heterogeneous-agents general equilibrium model that reproduces the income inequalities of 31 countries in the Organization for Economic Co-operation and Development.
 Using this model, we compute the optimal income tax rate for each country under the equal-weight utilitarian social welfare function.
 We simulate the voting outcome for the utilitarian optimal tax reform for each country.
 Finally, we uncover the Pareto weights in the social welfare functions of each country that justify the current redistribution policy.

-We consider a matching model of employment with wages that are flexible for new hires, but sticky within matches.
-We depart from standard treatments of sticky wages by allowing effort to respond to the wage being too high or low.
-Shimer (2004) and others have illustrated that employment in the Mortensen-Pissarides model does not depend on the degree of wage flexibility in existing matches.
-But this is not true in our model.
-If wages of matched workers are stuck too high in a recession, then firms will require more effort lowering the value of additional labor and reducing new hiring.
+We consider a matching model of employment with flexible wages for new hires, but sticky wages within matches.
+Unlike most models of sticky wages, we allow effort to respond if wages are too high or too low.
+In the Mortensen-Pissarides model, employment is not affected by wage stickiness in existing matches.
+But it is in our model.
+If wages of matched workers are stuck too high, firms require more effort, lowering the value of additional labor and reducing hiring.
+We find that effort's response can greatly increase wage inertia and the volatility of employment relative to that in measured productivity.

 Individual and Aggregate Labor Supply in a Heterogeneous Agent Economy with Intensive and Extensive Margins